webpack/webpack-cli/README.md

 Otherwise `npm install --save-dev webpack-cli` or `yarn add webpack-cli --dev` will install it.

+## Packages

+We organize webpack CLI as a multi-package repository using [lerna](https://github.com/lerna/lerna).
+Every command has a dedicated subfolder in the `packages` Folder.
+Here's a summary of commands provided by the CLI.

 ### Commands

 Supporting developers is an important task for webpack CLI.
 Thus, webpack CLI provides different commands for many common tasks.
-We organize webpack CLI as a [multi-package repository](https://github.com/lerna/lerna).
-Every command has a dedicated subfolder in the `packages` Folder.
-Here's a summary of commands provided by the CLI.

 - [`webpack-cli init`](./packages/init/README.md#webpack-cli-init) - Create a new webpack configuration.
 - [`webpack-cli add`](./packages/add/README.md#webpack-cli-add) - Add new properties to a webpack configuration file.